ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 1. Download the latest apk from [releases](https://github.com/ArtiomSu/Asus-ROG-Phone-2-RGB/releases).
 2. Find it in your downloads folder and click on it to install.
 3. Grant the root request
+4. Take a look at [Save Restore App Data](#save-restore-app-data) to restore old data.

 If you want a video guide here is a youtube video showing all the features and how to use them for release 9 [click to view](https://www.youtube.com/watch?v=8rNJtEDuV1I)